 "Undetectable" means that a test cannot detect the virus in a blood sample from a person living with HIV, although extremely small amounts of HIV are still present.
-Someone who is "undetectable" for 6 or more continuous months while on treatment does not transmit the virus.
+Someone who is "undetectable" for 6 or more continuous months while on treatment does not transmit the virus through sex.

 Undetectable doesn't mean there's no HIV present in the blood.
 It just means the virus is being well controlled by HIV meds, which is also called "viral suppression").
-If a person with undetectable HIV stops their medications, the virus will return to being detectable which increases the risk of transmission.
+If a person with undetectable HIV stops their medications, the virus will return to a detectable level which increases the risk of transmission.

 Three international studies showed no HIV transmissions among mixed-HIV-status couples when the partner with HIV was undetectable for 6 months or longer.
 This included more than 75,000 acts of reported condomless sex among mixed-status heterosexual and gay male couples.
-The studies were HPTN 052, PARTNER and Opposites Attract.
+(The studies were HPTN 052, PARTNER and Opposites Attract.)
 To date worldwide there are no verified reports of someone getting HIV from a partner who is undetectable.